romainaugier/OpenViewer/README.md

 Vcpkg commit ID used to built the dependencies : 1085a57da0725c19e19586025438e8c16f34c890.
 If you want to build the project and match the dependencies versions I use to develop OpenViewer and used in Github Actions, rebase vcpkg to this commit.

 You first need to install vcpkg and OpenViewer's dependencies.
-Depending on your machine capabilities, it can take a non negligeable amount of time to build (up to 1 hour on the small pc I use to develop on linux).
+Depending on your machine capabilities, it can take a non negligeable amount of time to build, so take a coffee and relax until everything is built.
 ### Linux
 ```shell
 # Needed to build glew and link glu with the app